Industry Insider: Movie Terminology

 Medium shots are framed from waist to head.
 This is one of the most used of all frames.
 Medium shots are popular in film because audiences get a sense of what’s happening to the character(s) at eye level.
 There are several variations, which include cowboy, medium two shot and medium wide shot.
 Cowboy shot comes from old westerns where characters are framed from their gun holsters to the top of their cowboy hats.
 Medium two shots place two characters in the frame together.
 Finally, a medium wide shot is wide enough to show a scene surrounding the characters in which the action takes place.

-Wide shots or sometimes called full shots give viewers the whole picture.
+Wide shots, or sometimes called full shots, give viewers the whole picture.
 Wide shots can be some of the most visually interesting shots because of a scene’s magnitude displayed across the screen.
-A cinematographer will use a wide-angle lens to capture wide shots.

 Find Your Filmmaking Style